Osiris-Team/jSQL-Gen/README.md

 #### Cons
 - Updating existing tables is a bit rough (removed fields/columns must be also removed manually from the database, especially "not null fields").
+A fix for this is being worked on: https://github.com/Osiris-Team/jSQL-Gen/issues/7

 ## Tipps
 - You can select a project directory to directly generate the code in there.
 The generated code/files can also be found in the `generated` folder (press `Show Data` on the first tab, to open the location).